Winter Solstice Or Dongzhi Festival: 7 Things You Should Know!

 Tangyuan or glutinous rice balls are served

 It is a tradition to eat tangyuan, or glutinous rice balls on this day.
-Tangyuan are stuffed small dumpling balls made of glutinous rice flour and and served in hot sugar water.
+Tangyuan are stuffed small dumpling balls made of glutinous rice flour and served in hot sugar water.

 Tangyuan symbolises reunion or wholeness and unity.

 That’s right!
 The Winter Solstice festival is also considered as an ‘Asian birthday’ among the Chinese.
 This is because of the turning point it symbolises, which also marks the start of a new solar term.

 In fact, many Chinese, especially the elderly, consider this day as everyone’s birthday!
 It is believed that the whole world just got a year older after this day! 🙂

 This is also a day to worship ancestors and respect parents and elders.

 It is almost as important as the Chinese New Year!